omegasenior/topbiketoursportugal/content/tours/the-silver-coast-toute-1.md

     title: Day 2 – Porto  - Furadouro
   - day: '3'
     description: >-
-      Starting the 3 rd day continue the path along the coast, on the road N327, towards the city of Aveiro, known as the little Venice of Portugal.
-      Ride several fishing villages, one of which is the town of Torreira.
-      Continuing our way see the famous natural reserve of S. Jacinto dunes where you can observe several species of birds (bird watching).
+      Continuing the path along the coast, on the road N327, towards the city of Aveiro, known as the little Venice of Portugal.
+Ride by several fishing villages, one of which is the town of Torreira.
+Continuing our way see the famous natural reserve of S. Jacinto, where you can observe several species of birds.
 To accomplish the crossing to Aveiro, make the passage via Ferry Boat.
-Arrive at the famous city of Aveiro can visit the Monastery of Jesus, observe the tiles from the train station and make a boat tour of the Ria de Aveiro.
+Arrive at the famous city of Aveiro where you can visit the Jesus Monastery, observe the tiles from the train station and make a boat tour on the Ria de Aveiro.
     location:
       lat: '40.640496'
       lng: '8.6537841'